 To make an internal complaint, call Member Services at 1-855-323-4578 (TTY: 711).
-Hours are from 8 a.m. to 8 p.m., seven days a week.
+Hours are 8 a.m. to 8 p.m., seven days a week.
 On weekends and on state or federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
 You can make the complaint at any time unless it is about a Part D drug.
 If the complaint is about a Part D drug, you must make it within 60 calendar days after you had the problem you want to complain about.

-- If there is anything else you need to do, Member Services will tell you. - You can also write your complaint and send it to us.
+If there is anything else you need to do, Member Services will tell you.

+- You can also write your complaint and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - We will answer your complaint within 30 calendar days.
 However, if we need to gather more information that may help you, we can take up to 14 more calendar days.
-If you believe we should not take extra days, you can file a "fast complaint."
-You can also file a fast complaint if we deny your request for a "fast coverage decision" or a "fast appeal."
+You can file a fast complaint if we deny your request for a "fast coverage decision" or a "fast appeal."
 When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-Call Member Services to file a "fast complaint."
+Call Member Services to file a "fast complaint.

-MeridianComplete (Medicare-Medicaid Plan) Attn: Appeals and Grievances - Medicare Operations 7700 Forsyth Blvd St. Louis, MO 63105
+MeridianComplete Attn: Appeals and Grievances - Medicare Operations 7700 Forsyth Blvd St. Louis, MO 63105